ABD – University of Texas at Austin

 M.A. - Texas State University

 B.A. - Texas State University

-In the classroom, I am an energetic and passionate lecturer, but I also incorporate different active learning techniques to better engage students.
-My PowerPoint presentations include interactive exercises, critical thinking questions, image and song analysis, videos, and other instructional aids.
+In the classroom, I am an energetic and passionate lecturer, but I also incorporate different active learning techniques such as critical thinking questions, image and song analysis, videos, and other instructional aids.
 Discussion is encouraged, and the classes are lively, active, and interesting.

 A general survey of the history of the United States form its settlement to the end of Reconstruction.

 HIST 1320: History of the United States, 1877 to Date